9 Places Associated with Historical Figures Who Loved Kanagawa

 (Image provided by) Motoyu Kansuiro

-The cuisine is kaiseki-style cuisine that changes monthly and makes generous use of produce from the mountains of Hakone and the seas of Sagami Bay and Odawara.
+The cuisine is a kaiseki-style meal that changes monthly and makes generous use of the bounty of the mountains of Hakone and the seafood of Sagami Bay and Odawara.

 Address: 88 Tonosawa, Hakone-machi, Ashigarashimo-gun, Kanagawa Prefecture